-Sources, Pricing and Availability of Raw Materials - Monk Fruit and demand.
+Sources, Pricing and Availability of Raw Materials - Monk Fruit

+As with stevia, we have purchased our monk fruit directly from local farmers in China.
+It is a similar process, involving many buyers and many farmers.
+Pricing can fluctuate significantly from year to year according to supply and demand.
 By maintaining good relations with the farmers and through disciplined buying, GLG has sought to moderate price fluctuations, although simple economic forces (supply and demand) still predominate market pricing.
 While Guilin, China, has traditionally been the core growing area for monk fruit, GLG diversified its growing and purchasing regions beyond just Guilin.
 GLG works with farmers and cooperatives early in the year to plan for the harvest, arranging growing of the appropriate number of quality seedlings to support the projected end-product output.